Owen Benjamin: Political commentary (2018–present)

 Beginning in 2018, Benjamin appeared in two videos for conservative media company PragerU.
-During various points in his live streams, Benjamin repeated antisemitic conspiracy tropes, referred to gay sex as "degeneracy", and called Barack Obama a "nigger".
+Since then, Benjamin repeated antisemitic conspiracy tropes, referred to gay sex as "degeneracy", and called Barack Obama a "nigger".
 He also was a guest on several shows by The Daily Wire, and podcasts including those of Joe Rogan and Steven Crowder.
 In September 2018, he appeared on InfoWars show, and in December was a guest on a show by Vox Day.

 Views

 Benjamin is part of the alt-right and has espoused views rooted in white nationalism that are racist and antisemitic.
 Bethany Mandel has said that Benjamin, who was once a mainstream conservative comedian, became increasingly radicalized towards the end of the 2010s.

 Benjamin has expressed support for various antisemitic conspiracy theories.
 In October 2018, The Atlantic reported that Benjamin had a history of posting antisemitic memes on Instagram.
 In 2019, Right Wing Watch reported on Benjamin's statement that Adolf Hitler was trying to "clean Germany, clean it of the parasites, of the fleas", and his claims that Jews control the media.
 Right Wing Watch also reported on one of Benjamin's livestreams, where he said, "gays and Jews were considered the worst of the worst.
 Why?
 Because if they get power, they will destroy your entire civilization."
 Mandel has said that Benjamin has posted fabricated writing from the Talmud and spread antisemitic conspiracy theories, including Holocaust denial.

 Right Wing Watch has reported that Benjamin believes in several other conspiracy theories, such as that the transgender rights movement is part of a eugenics program to reduce the world population, that the Moon landing did not occur, and that the existence of dinosaurs was fabricated by the Smithsonian.
 In November 2019, he spoke at the Flat Earth International Conference in Dallas, Texas.
 In July 2023, he claimed that the atomic bombings of Hiroshima and Nagasaki, as well as test footage of the bombs, were faked.